Kia Soul Insurance Rates

 When you’re ready, you can start comparing affordable Kia Soul insurance quotes from multiple companies right now by entering your ZIP code into our free online tool above.

-The average insurance rates for a Kia Soul are $1,278 a year including full coverage.
-Comprehensive insurance costs approximately $248, collision insurance costs $430, and liability insurance costs $442.
-Liability-only coverage costs as little as $496 a year, and high-risk coverage costs $2,770 or more.
-Teens cost the most to insure at up to $4,900 a year.
+Estimated insurance rates for a Kia Soul are $1,278 a year including full coverage.
+Comprehensive costs approximately $248 each year, collision insurance costs $430, and liability is $442.
+A liability-only policy costs around $496 a year, and high-risk insurance costs around $2,770.
+16-year-old drivers pay the most at up to $4,900 a year.

 Average premium for full coverage: $1,278

-Using a 40-year-old driver as an example, Kia Soul insurance rates range from as low as $496 for just liability coverage to a much higher rate of $2,770 for a high-risk driver policy.
+For the normal driver, insurance rates for a Kia Soul range from the low end price of $496 for your basic liability-only policy to a high rate of $2,770 for a high-risk insurance policy.

-Your location has a significant impact on car insurance prices.
-Rural locations are shown to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
-The price range example below illustrates how rural and urban location affects auto insurance prices.
+Choosing to live in a large city can make a big difference on car insurance prices.
+Rural locations are statistically proven to have lower incidents of comprehensive and collision claims than congested cities.
+The graphic below illustrates how geographic area affects auto insurance prices.

 Use the form below to get customized rates for your location.